International Sumo Federation

 The International Sumo Federation (IFS) is the largest international governing body of sport Sumo with over 87 member countries.
 It was formed on 10 December 1992 and is the only Sumo organization recognised by the International Olympic Committee and World Anti-Doping Agency.

 History

 On December 10, 1992, the IFS was established for Amateur sumo.
-The first Sumo World Championships to be held under the aegis of the IFS was attended by a total of 73 competitors from 25 different countries and territories.
+The first Sumo World Championships to be held under the aegis of the IFS was attended by a total of 73 competitors from 25 countries and territories.
 Thereafter, the Sumo World Championships have been held annually and the number of participants has continued to increase.

 In 1995, Six continental Sumo Federations were set up.
 Each of these federations now holds its own Continental Sumo Federation Championship.

 Members

 International Sumo Federation has 88 established National Sumo Federations.

 International Sumo Federation has two forms of membership, National and Continental.

 For example British Sumo is a national federation member whilst the European Sumo Federation is a Continental member.